Skip to content

 Important: Additional Restrictions May Apply in Westminster

-Westminster has conservation areas.
+Westminster has 56 conservation areas.
+These include Adelphi, Albert Gate, Aldridge Road Villas And Leamington Road Villas, Bayswater, Belgravia, Birdcage Walk.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

-Westminster has Article 4 directions in force.
+Westminster has 10 recorded Article 4 directions.
+These include Queens Park Estate.
 Article 4 directions remove specific permitted development rights in defined areas.
 If your property is covered by an Article 4 direction, you may need planning permission for work that would normally be permitted.
 Contact Westminster planning department to check whether an Article 4 direction applies to your property.

 Check with Westminster planning department before starting work to confirm whether your property is affected by any special designations.